112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 They got samples of new German weapons and explosive powder to London.

-They ran an elaborate “underground railway” for getting shot-down American and British flyers back to English.
-THey hid, clothed, fed and smuggled out of France over 4,000 American airmen and parachutists.
+They ran an elaborate “underground railway” for getting shot-down American and British flyers back to England.
+They hid, clothed, fed and smuggled out of France over 4,000 American airmen and parachutists.
 (Getting food and clothes isn’t easy when you’re on a starvation ration yourself.
 It’s risky to forget identification papers.)
 Every American airman rescue meant half a dozen French